fairbrother-lab/LariatMapper/README.md

 	- **Fivep alignment**: ... at least one 5' splice site maps to it.
 	- **Template-switching**: ... contains a template-switching event which occurred at the transition from tail to head during reverse transcription
 	- **Circularized intron**: ... has an inverted gapped alignment that's characteristic of a lariat, but the apparent branchpoint is within 2nt of the 3' splice site
-	- **Trans-spliced lariat**: ... the head and tail map to introns in different genes
 	- **Lariat**: ... has an inverted gapped alignment that's characteristic of a lariat